 Players all begin with identical decks of cards and throughout the game purchase new cards from a central marketplace.
 These cards might provide additional income, special abilities, or straightforward point generation.
 Dominion also encourages players to manage their deck throughout the game to avoid it becoming bloated with cards that aren’t “pulling their weight”.

 Dominion has been translated into 18 languages and has had 11 expansions.
 Dominion’s effect on the industry is evident in games like DC Comics Deck-Building Game, Thunderstone (and Thunderstone Quest), Ascension, Star Realms, Eminent Domain, and Marvel Legendary.
 Dominion has even influenced games which don’t use cards as primary components such as “bag building” games like Automobiles and Altiplano and “dice building” games like Quarriors.
+The game has built up quite a following, which has resulted in some lengthy and thorough guides to Dominion and it’s expansions.

 There have been plenty of games which allow players to fight and conquer the world; Pandemic was the first game where players had to work together to save it.
 Choosing from a number of distinct characters, your ragtag group must cure diseases before the infections spread across the globe.
 Beat the game, before the game beats you.